Cetrorelix: Contraindications

 The use of cetrorelix is contraindicated in severe renal impairment.
 It is not intended for women aged 65 years or older.
 Use in women with severe allergic conditions is not recommended.
 Use with caution in women with active allergies or history of allergies.

 Research

 Cetrorelix was under development for the treatment of benign prostatic hyperplasia, premenopausal breast cancer, endometriosis, ovarian cancer, prostate cancer, and uterine fibroids, but development for these indications was discontinued.

-A study published in Nature Medicine found a link between hormonal imbalance in the womb and Polycystic ovary syndrome (PCOS), specifically prenatal exposure to anti-Müllerian hormone.
-For the study, the researchers injected pregnant mice with AMH so that they had a higher than normal concentration of the hormone.
-Indeed, they gave birth to daughters who later developed PCOS-like tendencies.
-These included problems with fertility, delayed puberty, and erratic ovulation.
-To reverse it, the researchers dosed the polycystic mice with cetrorelix, which made the symptoms to go away.
-These experiments should be confirmed in humans, but it could be the first step in understanding the relationship between the polycystic ovary and the anti-Müllerian hormone.
+Cetrorelix was shown to prevent development of reproductive defects induced by injection of anti-Müllerian hormone in a mouse model of polycystic ovary syndrome (PCOS), suggesting its potential as PCOS therapeutic.

 In another study, over a period of 3 weeks, daily injections of cetrorelix were administered to 12 men in order to suppress testosterone levels.
 Testosterone levels were significantly suppressed as compared to a control group.
-During this time of suppression, increases in high density lipoproteins(HDLs) were seen.
+During this time of suppression, increases in high density lipoproteins (HDLs) were seen.
 HDLs are responsible for removing cholesterol from the blood and higher amounts are correlated with increased cardiovascular health.